Check out our Resources section for free tax guides, forms, and more!

 The student loan interest deduction may help reduce your taxable income by up to $2,500.
 Since it’s an above-the-line deduction, you don’t have to itemize to take this tax break.
 There are, however, income restrictions that could reduce or eliminate your deduction amount.
 Additionally, other eligibility requirements must be met.
 To verify your eligibility and learn how to claim this deduction on your tax return, keep reading.

-• You (or your spouse, if filing jointly) can’t be claimed as a dependent on someone else’s tax return.
+• Neither you nor your spouse (if filing together) can be claimed as a dependent on another taxpayer’s return.

 This means that student loans (in your name) used to help your child pay for college, including Parent PLUS loans, are eligible for the student loan interest deduction.
 If you’re making payments on loans under your child’s name, however, you can’t deduct the interest on your return.
 Your child, if claimed as a dependent on your return, would also be ineligible for the deduction.
 Loans provided by employers or your relatives do not qualify for the student loan interest deduction.

-Accredited post-secondary public, private, and non-profit institutions are considered eligible schools.
-To verify a college or university is an eligible institution, refer to the Database of Accredited Post-Secondary Institutions and Programs or the Federal Student loan Program List.
+Accredited post-secondary institutions, whether public, private, or non-profit, are considered eligible schools.
+To verify a college or university is an eligible institution, refer to the Database of Accredited Post-Secondary Institutions and Programs or the Federal Student Loan Program List.

 For the student loan interest deduction, qualified educational expenses may include amounts paid for any of the following items: